ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ## Exercise 1: connect to the Linux virtual machine hosting lab deployment tools

 1. From the lab computer, start a Web browser, navigate to the Azure portal at https://portal.azure.com and sign in with credentials you will be using in this lab to see the Azure resources.

  ![Azure details.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/azure.jpg "Resources tab")

-1. From your computer, start the SSH client and connect via SSH to the pre-provisioned Azure VM via the `SSH VM DNS NAME` you identified in the lab environment details page.
+1. From your computer, start the SSH client(Putty) and connect via SSH to the pre-provisioned Azure VM via the `SSH VM DNS NAME` you identified in the lab environment details page.
 When prompted to sign in, authenticate by using the **SSH VM Username** and the "**SSH VM Password**" provided in the lab environment details page.

     ![sshvm details.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/ssh1.jpg "Resources tab")